ibm-cloud-docs/vpc/lb-limitations.md

 Known issues for {{site.data.keyword.alb_full}} (ALB) are as follows:

 * Two members with the same instance X and same port Y cannot exist at the same time for an ALB.
-This means that adding two members with the same server port to an NLB is not allowed.
+This means that adding two members with the same server port to an ALB is not allowed.
 This case is not supported and your traffic might not be routed correctly.

 * The default load balancer quota is 50 per region.
 To increase the number, you must [create a support case](/docs/account?topic=account-open-case).